tomasferrarisenda/automate-all-the-things-insane-X/README.md

 # A LITTLE ABOUT ISTIO

-As you may have noticed, the architecture diagram has been updated since the [Hardore Edition](https://github.com/tferrari92/automate-all-the-things-hardcore).
+As you may have noticed, the [architecture diagram](#what-well-be-doing) has been updated since the [Hardore Edition](https://github.com/tferrari92/automate-all-the-things-hardcore).
 That's because we are using Istio Service Mesh now.

 But what does this mean?
 Well, as I've said in the past, I'm not going to explain in full detail what Istio or service mesh is, for that you can watch [this Nana video](https://www.youtube.com/watch?v=16fgzklcF7Y&ab_channel=TechWorldwithNana).

 What you should know is that Istio will now handle communications inside our cluster.
-This, as Nana explains, brings a lot of benefits, like advanced traffic management capabilities, improved security and great networking observability features, amongst others.
+This, as Nana explains, brings a lot of benefits, like advanced traffic management capabilities, improved security and networking observability features, amongst others.

 Ingress communications to our cluster will now be handled by the Istio Ingress Gateway instead of a regular Ingress controller as we did before.

 We'll also have Kiali, Istio's native visualization tool to see how our communications are handled in a beautiful live graph.
+You can access by clicking on the little arrow icon the kiali-operator application in ArgoCD's web UI.

 But most importantly, Istio will allow us to implement canary deployments.
 If you don't know what a canary deployment is, [watch this](https://www.youtube.com/watch?v=AWVTKBUnoIg&ab_channel=ByteByteGo).